 - Integrate inclusive policies and guidance to better assist the workforce.

 - Invest in training to better assist colleagues.
-Upskilling in-house teams such as web developers, communications, and Human Resources can help in removing communication barriers both internally and externally.
+Upskilling in-house teams, such as web developers, communications specialists, and Human Resources professionals, can help remove communication barriers both internally and externally.

 - Reach out and create an open dialogue with your workforce.
 Gaining feedback on individual experiences will provide invaluable insights that data alone cannot.